 1) Begin by changing ONE thing, and one thing only.

+Where are you struggling the most in your health and fitness routine?
 Do you work out consistently but struggling to make better, more consistent nutrition changes?
 Then make the only change in your current routine be to eat more slowly.

 Or maybe you can focus on eating more real, whole foods.
 Just pick ONE simple thing to focus on, exclusively, for a period of 4-6 weeks.
 Once you’ve nailed that one thing as a habit, then do one more, SMALL thing.